nashvail/blog/src/pages/blog/pseudo-classes/index.md

 a:nth-child(1) { border: 2px solid black; }
 ```

-It’s all the same as *:nth-of-type,* I would have linked to that section of the article here but Medium policies don’t allow that, if you want a refresher, you will have to scroll up to that section.
-Leaving Medium policies aside which might change in future, what hasn’t changed is the process of decrypting `nth-selectors .`

-Just like with *:nth-of-type,* in the selector name take the number in parentheses and replace “`nth”` with that number’s ordinal form.
+Just like with `:nth-of-type`, in the selector name take the number in parentheses and replace `nth` with that number’s ordinal form.
 Therefore the selector shown in example is equivalent to `a:first-child` and works exactly the same; i.e selects all the anchor elements, given that they are the first child of their parent.

-That should nail the similarity between the two `nth-selectors (nth-of-type` and `nth-child),` but we will anyways go ahead and take a look at another example.
+That should nail the similarity between the two `nth-selectors (nth-of-type` and `nth-child)`, but we will anyways go ahead and take a look at another example.

 ```css
 a:nth-child(2n - 1) { border: 2px solid black; }